 We know that in all things God works for the good of those who love Him, who have been called according to His purpose….Be strong and courageous.
 Do not be terrified; do not be discouraged, for the LORD your God will be with you wherever you go.8

 5. Hope in Christ grows by finding freedom in God’s forgiveness.
 Guilt (over our own wrongs) and grudge holding (over others’ wrongs against us) sap our spiritual strength and stamina.
 No wonder Jesus commands us to pray every day, “Forgive us our sins, for we also forgive everyone who sins against us.”9 A clean slate and a clear conscience with the Lord and others allows His spiritual sunshine, moisture, and nutrients to nourish our hope in Him.
 When we forget about getting back or getting even, we resemble our Heavenly Father, proving ourselves to be His true children.
 We show that we are recipients of His peace and inheritors of His eternal blessings.
-But if we are vengeful and unforgiving, maybe we’ve never really experienced the Lord’s saving grace and mercy ourselves.
+But if we are vengeful and unforgiving, maybe we have never really experienced the Lord’s saving grace and mercy ourselves.
 Please think about that.